-The Avalon competes against other big sedans like the Ford Taurus, Volkswagen Passat and Chevrolet Impala.
+A step up in size from the midsize Camry, the Avalon competes against other big sedans like the Ford Taurus, Volkswagen Passat and Chevrolet Impala.
 See them compared.

-Large cars aren't exciting or agile, and while the Avalon is predictably neither, it is composed in road manners and confident in power.
+Large cars aren't exciting or agile, and while the Toyota Avalon is predictably neither, it is composed in road manners and confident in power.
 The standard 268-horsepower, 3.5-liter V-6 and six-speed automatic transmission are a solid match, providing smooth, no-drama acceleration in the city and on the highway; it even felt quick at times.
-A hybrid model, which pairs a 2.5-liter four-cylinder engine and an electric motor for a total of 156 hp, is also available.
+An Avalon hybrid model, which pairs a 2.5-liter four-cylinder engine and an electric motor for a total of 156 hp, is also available.

 The Avalon is EPA-rated at 21/30/24 mpg city/highway/combined, ahead of base V-6 versions of the Taurus (18/27/21), Impala (19/28/22) and Passat (19/28/22).
 An Eco mode benefits fuel economy and dulls accelerator responsiveness, but not annoyingly so.
 Sport mode peps it up, though not enough to move the fun needle.